addacub/Svelte-Wasm-Rust-Dfsolver/wasm-dfsolver/README.md

 # rust-dragon-fjord-solver
-Solver for the Dragon Fjord A-Puzzle-A-Day re-written in Rust for the backend (tba for the front end).
+Solver for the Dragon Fjord A-Puzzle-A-Day re-written in Rust for the backend and a webapp for the front end.

 Uses depth first search (implemented using a loop) to find all solutions for the specified day and month using a "brute force" method.
 The backend will return a solution set (an array of all possible solutions) to the GUI which is then displayed to the user.